Canon EF lens mount

-The EF lens mount is the standard lens mount on the Canon EOS family of SLR film and digital cameras.
+The EF lens mount is the standard lens mount on Canon’s EOS family of cameras.
 EF stands for "Electro-Focus": automatic focusing on EF lenses is handled by a dedicated electric motor built into the lens.
-Mechanically, it is a bayonet-style mount, and all communication between camera and lens takes place through electrical contacts; there are no mechanical levers or plungers.
-The mount was first introduced in 1987.
+Mechanically, it is a bayonet-style mount, and all communication between camera and lens takes place through electronic contacts, with no mechanical levers or plungers.

-Canon claims to have produced its 100-millionth EF-series interchangeable lens on April 22, 2014.
+The EF mount was first introduced in 1987, superseding the FD mount, and bridged Canon’s transition from film to digital camera bodies.
+Canon announced the production of its 100-millionth EF-series interchangeable lens on April 22, 2014.
+The last new EF lens design was released in 2018, with Canon’s focus shifting to their new RF lens system.

+EF lenses can be used via an adapter on RF camera bodies, but RF lenses cannot be used with EF cameras.
+EF has no interoperability with the FD mount system.